longshotlabs/simpl-schema/README.md

 Call `myContext.reset()` if you need to reset the validation context, clearing out any invalid field messages and making it valid.

+`myContext.name` is set to the context name, if it is a named context.
+Create named contexts by calling `schema.namedContext(name)` or `new ValidationContext(schema, name)`.

 ## Other SimpleSchema Methods

 Call `MySchema.schema([key])` to get the schema definition object.
 If you specify a key, then only the schema definition for that key is returned.